 Drivetrain Weight

 1x drivetrains are lighter than 2x drivetrains, as you would expect.
-A lighter bike allows you to accelerate and climb faster and maneuver more easily simply because you’re moving less mass around as you ride.
+A lighter bike allows you to accelerate and climb steep hills faster and maneuver more easily simply because you’re moving less mass around as you ride.
 Lighter bikes are preferable across all categories of cycling.

 How Much Lighter is a 1x Drivetrain?